faradayio/cage/README.md

 ## What's this for?

 - Does your app include more than one `docker-compose.yml` file?
+- Are your service implementations spread across multiple git repositories?
 - Does your app contain a mixture of permanently running containers and one-shot tasks?
 - Does your app run across more than one cluster of machines?